dungeons-of-moria/umoria/docs/manual.md

 predictable manner a seed number can be given to the `-w` option.
 Using wizard mode to win the game is considered cheating.
 Games played with wizard mode are not scored.

+Use `-v` to show the current version of Umoria.

 ## 3. The Character